rabbitmq/rabbitmq-website/site/install-homebrew.md

 The RabbitMQ server scripts and [CLI tools](/cli.html) are installed into the `sbin` directory under `/usr/local/Cellar/rabbitmq/<version>/`, which is accessible from `/usr/local/opt/rabbitmq/sbin`.
 Links to binaries have been created under `/usr/local/sbin`.
-In case that directory is not in `PATH` it's recommend to append it:
+In case that directory is not in `PATH` it's recommended to append it:

 <pre class="lang-bash">
 export PATH=$PATH:/usr/local/sbin